 All visiting groups will be responsible for carrying out their own risk assessment.
 Although every effort will be taken to ensure visitors safety no responsibility can be accepted for any accident or loss by Hauser & Wirth Somerset.
 A downloadable copy of our Risk Assessment will be available from the website.

-We would like the Education Programme to be as inclusive as possible and look forward to welcoming groups with disabilities or special educational needs.
+We would like the Learning Programme to be as inclusive as possible and look forward to welcoming groups with disabilities or special educational needs.
 All public areas will be accessible for wheelchair users.

 Code of Conduct in the Galleries and Garden

 Students will be asked to observe the following:

 - No rucksacks and large bags in the galleries

 - No running in the galleries or the garden